 Spectroscopic cluster redshifts $z_{\rm spec}$ provide $\sim$10 times more accurate estimates of the true cluster redshifts compared to our photometric redshifts ($z_\lambda$; see Section \ref{sec:redshift_accuracy}).
 They are on the other hand more expensive to obtain in terms of telescope time and, therefore, are currently only available for a subset of the clusters.
 Moreover, they provide a means to estimate the bias and uncertainties of the photometric redshifts (see Section \ref{sec:redshift_accuracy}) and allow us to calculate cluster velocity dispersions $\sigma$.

-The automated algorithm to obtain the spectroscopic cluster redshifts has been adapted from the work of \cite{Clerc2016aa} and \cite{Ferragamo2020aa} and is the basis of the automatic spectroscopic redshift pipeline used within the SPIDERS cluster program \citep{IderChitham2020aa, Clerc2020aa, Kirkpatrick2021aa}.
+The automated algorithm to obtain the spectroscopic cluster redshifts has been adopted from the work of \cite{Clerc2016aa} and \cite{Ferragamo2020aa} and is the basis of the automatic spectroscopic redshift pipeline used within the SPIDERS cluster program \citep{IderChitham2020aa, Clerc2020aa, Kirkpatrick2021aa}.
 The algorithm is iterative, with the subscript $k$ referring to the $k^{\rm th}$ iteration of the procedure.

-First, we match the cluster members, which were selected by \eromapper, to our spectroscopic galaxy compilation (see Section \ref{sec:spec_compilation}).
+First, we matched the cluster members selected by \eromapper to our spectroscopic galaxy compilation (see Section \ref{sec:spec_compilation}).
 The number of matches is $N_{\rm spec,0}$.
 Figure \ref{fig:zspec_example}, bottom panel, shows the member redshift distribution for the example cluster 1eRASS J085401.2+290316 by the gray bars.
-The initial spectroscopic cluster redshift is estimated by the bi-weight location estimate \citep{Beers1990aa}
+The initial spectroscopic cluster redshift was estimated by the bi-weight location estimate \citep{Beers1990aa}

 where $z$ is a vector of galaxy redshifts, $\hat{z}$ is the sample median, $j$ is the index of the spectroscopic member galaxy and $u_j$ is given by

 Here, $a=6$ is the tuning constant that regulates the weighting and corresponds to the clipping threshold in units of the median absolute deviation ${\rm MAD}(z)$ of the member galaxy redshifts.